Credit: Discover Halifax

 Shubie Park

 Shubie Park is a popular park, located on the north side of Lake Micmac.
 The park is open during the winter.
 There are three main routes around the park.
-There is always plenty of people around the park.
+There are always plenty of people around the park.

 Details